Bachelor's Degree in Life Sciences

 – 5 ECTS – Objectives:

-- Understand the theoretical and analytical arguments of normal and tumor cell signaling
+- Understanding the theoretical and analytical aspects of normal and tumor cell signaling

-- Know the main tools of genetic engineering
+- Understand the main tools of genetic engineering

 - Structure/function and signaling pathways of membrane proteins, nuclear receptors, and adhesion molecules